 Kids in school are happy to learn there, but equally important is what the teachers are doing in every classroom.
 Teachers can explain what they’re doing, why they’re doing it, and the connection between what they’re doing and the learning that kids are accomplishing.

 In math classes, there is a really interesting pedagogical method focused on visualization instead of memorization.
 Students use blocks to see what’s more and what’s less.

 You also see as part of this a real focus on language immersion so that kids are understanding what more than means and what less than means.
 Overall, there is a recognition that post-secondary education is important for all students—not only the top performers!

 The state of the art Institute of Technical Education involves businesses in shaping their curriculum and preparing students for employment.
 Students develop and market products that require some scientific knowledge such as dish soap.
 Then they pick up other basic skills for entrepreneurship when they go and work for someone else.
 They learn to appreciate how business or operating will be able to contribute more to the organization.

-At the Tampines school, eight-year-old students learn how to us MS Excel.
+At the Tampines school, eight-year-old students learn how to use MS Excel, a program many adults still struggle with.
 The education system engages with them in such a way that technology is infused as a tool to accomplish tangible objectives.
 Teachers are constantly working with each other in a collaborative and trusting environment to enhance this effort.